 Solid set irrigation systems should have a design capacity of 1.5–2 inches per week.
 Water stress in pecan is correlated with soil moisture from budbreak through the end of nut sizing.
 Pecan trees bearing a moderate to heavy crop load may undergo water stress during the kernel filling stage regardless of soil moisture level.
 This suggests that crop load and nut development drive the tree's demand for water.
 Published on Oct 31, 2016.

 Poisonous Plants in the Landscape

-The purpose of this publication is to familiarize you with some of the common landscape plants known to have poisonous properties when ingested.
-Published on May 30, 2012.
+The purpose of this publication is to familiarize you with some of the common landscape plants in Georgia known to have poisonous properties when ingested.
+Published on Nov 30, 2015.

 Pollination of Vegetable Crops